 Ying Chen is Associate Professor in Applied Linguistics at Ocean University of China and currently an academic visitor at the Assessment Research Group of the British Council.
 She obtained her PhD from Shanghai Jiao Tong University, China.
 Her research interest focuses on the writing assessment, especially EFL test-takers’ audience awareness, the context validity of L2 writing tests, and L2 integrated writing.
-She has led four funded projects, including Aptis Research Grant (East Asia) “Exploring Chinese EFL test-takers’ audience awareness in the Aptis writing test: Multiple perspectives”, and published five research articles, one review article and four book reviews as well as one book entitled An Investigation into the Context Validity of EFL Writing Tests (China Renmin University Press, 2014).
+She has led four funded projects, including Aptis Research Grant (East Asia) 'Exploring Chinese EFL test-takers’ audience awareness in the Aptis writing test: Multiple perspectives', and published ten research articles and one monograph.

 Areas of interest

 - Context validity of L2 writing tests

 Chen, Y. (2014).
 An Investigation into the Context Validity of EFL Writing Tests.
 Beijing: China Renmin University Press.

 Chen, Y., Deng, Q. & Liu, Y. (2016).
 A close investigation into the predictability of source borrowing in L2 integrated writing.
 Journal of Ocean University of China (Social Sciences Edition), 4: 114-121.

 Chen, Y., Guan, X., Yu, L. & Yang, L. (2016).
 The construct componentiality and arousal of situational interest in L2 writing.
 Foreign Languages and Their Teaching, 3: 94-102.